Key Points:

 A fresh-food plan tailored to their unique needs can help make healthy eating easy and prevent obesity!
 And don’t forget, increasing your dog’s activity level with some paw-some playtime can also do wonders for their physical and mental health.

-Provide high-quality dog food.
+Provide high-quality dog food

 Feed high-quality dog food with guaranteed probiotics and prebiotics for intestinal health.
 Don’t switch foods around unless you are working with your veterinarian.
 If you do switch, do it slowly — mix in new foods for some days to allow for a smooth transition.

-Incorporate healthy fats in your dog’s diet.
+Incorporate healthy fats into your dog’s diet

 Omega-3 fatty acids are the essential nutrients that help keep your pup’s coat shiny, their skin healthy, and their heart, brain, and joints in tip-top shape.
 And get this — Omega-3s can even help reduce inflammation in the pancreas!

 So where can you find these amazing fats?
 Fish like sardines are a great source of Omega-3s and can easily be added to your pup’s diet.
-A diet plan that includes Omega-3 supplements is the best way to make sure your furry friend is getting the right amount of these essential fats.
+A diet plan that includes Omega-3 supplements is the best way to make sure your dog is getting the right amount of these essential fats.

 Pancreatitis can affect any dog, but middle-aged to older dogs and overweight pups have a higher risk.
 Dogs with hypothyroidism, diabetes mellitus, Cushing’s disease, and hyperlipidemia are more predisposed to the condition.
 So the best way to keep your pup from developing pancreatitis is to follow the tips I shared earlier.